criscrispy/GameStore/README.md

  - Add game
  - Update game
  - Delete game
- - Statistics of the games sales uploaded by developer as a graph, using graphit library.
+ - Statistics of the games sales uploaded by developer are presented as a graph, using [chartit library](http://chartit.shutupandship.com/).

 **Game/service interaction**
  - See [protocol](#game-service-communication-protocol)